This article was first published on Nasscom Community.

 For instance, ICICI Bank has introduced a full digital banking platform for its retail and commercial customers – this is a 24-hour service that provides 100% of banking services online.
 It can be used to avoid visiting a bank branch.
 80% of the bank’s digital services were available already but the other 20% was solely implemented to provide customers with essential banking services amid covid.

 True, digital transformation makes it simple for businesses to align their operations with changing customer behavior.
 However, undergoing this shift within the organization is not easy in the first place.
 Part of the cause is a lack of experience needed to choose the correct tool and train employees on how to utilize it.

 Talking about transformations, it is not just the workings of the organizations that have changed, there is a major shift in the roles of the leaders as well.
 Because digital has transformed industries, competition, and business models, a new type of leadership – digital leadership – is required to steer businesses through the digital economy’s shift from analog to digital.

 This new type of leadership necessitates a new type of skillset and we have compiled the top 9 digital leadership skills a digital leader must have in 2024 in this article.

 But before dwelling on that let us first quickly learn what digital leadership is and what’s its role?

 Simply put, Digital leadership is the discipline of steering an organization toward digital transformation so that it can remain competitive and adaptive in the quickly changing digital and social media ecosystem.
-The major role of a digital leader is to lead the organization in adapting the digital change and connect technology to the marketplace as well as the organizational business and culture.
+The major role of a digital leader is to lead the organization in adapting the digital change and connecting technology to the marketplace as well as the organizational business and culture.